microsoft/onnxruntime/docs/tutorials/csharp/bert-nlp-csharp-console-app.md

 print(run(input))
 ```
 - Here is what the output should look like for the above question.
-We will use the `input_ids` to validate our tokenization in C#.
+Use the `input_ids` to validate the tokenization in C#.

 ```text
 Output: